albertofp/nutrition-tracker-react/README.md

 - [ ] Add Images to item searches?
 (API call for google image search etc)
 - [ ] Handle duplicate food names
 - [ ] Edit database entry
+- [ ] Change delete function to delete a single item instead of all